CoryParsnipson/electronics-experiments/555-timer-pwm-with-digipot/README.md

 There are a few things one can implement to improve upon this design, however, none of them change the fact that it is unsuitable for real world usage.

 * **Replace DS3502 digipot with one that has smaller wiper resistance**
   For instance, the [MCP4561T-103E](https://ww1.microchip.com/downloads/en/DeviceDoc/22107B.pdf) not only has a nominal wiper resistance of 75 ohms but it has 257 steps instead of the DS3502's 127.
 This will probably improve the duty cycle range drastically.
-Combined with using a slightly smaller charging resistor (R\_A), you could get to the theoretical 5% minimum duty cycle.
+Combined with using a slightly smaller charging resistor (R<sub>A</sub>), you could get to the theoretical 5% minimum duty cycle.

 * **Implement negative resistance op amp circuit**
   Negating the wiper resistance of a digipot has [been thought of before](https://electronics.stackexchange.com/questions/159212/very-low-wiper-resistance-digital-pots-anyone-know-of-any).
 One may attempt to use an op amp to create a circuit that would negate the wiper resistance of the digipot.
 Article [here](https://www.electronicdesign.com/technologies/components/article/21758411/negative-resistance-nulls-potentiometers-wiper-resistance).